Zhaohq96/SweepNet/README.md

 To build virtual environment by command:

-'conda create -n myenv python=3.8 protobuf tensorflow=2.8 keras=2.8 numpy h5py matplotlib=3.4.1 tensorboard=2.8 pillow=7.0.0'
+> conda create -n myenv python=3.8 protobuf tensorflow=2.8 keras=2.8 numpy h5py matplotlib=3.4.1 tensorboard=2.8 pillow=7.0.0

 "myenv" as the name of virtual environment, can be changed.

 To activate virtual environment:

-'conda activate myenv'
+> conda activate myenv